What we’re doing to improve health and health care

 To achieve the dramatic health improvements we need, the entire health care workforce must learn new ways of thinking and working.
 At The Dartmouth Institute, students become part of a close-knit community of scholars, researchers, and thought leaders.
 They learn how to assess health system performance, develop and test new models of health care delivery, and enact change at the community, regional and national levels.
 Through applied learning projects, community service, and internships in the Upper Valley, across the United States, and in locations around the world, Dartmouth Institute students are having an immediate impact on health and health care.

-At The Dartmouth Institute, we are working to re-design health care delivery and ensure that the care given aligns with an individual’s needs, goals, and preferences.
+The Dartmouth Institute for Health Policy and Clinical Practice is where Knowledge Informs Change.
+We are working to re-design health care delivery and ensure that the care given aligns with an individual’s needs, goals, and preferences.

 Past 30-day use of e-cigarettes increased from 1.5% in 2011 to 11.3% in 2016 among high school students.